About Lichfield Arts

 The secret of our success is our cohesiondiversityteamtenacitycommunityexperienceintegritypassioneventsvalues

 We have a reputation for delivering well respected events with authentic, professional artists as well as providing a platform for up and coming performers with the best sound and lighting possible.
-We have events all year round that entertain and encourage, with workshops for everyone and friendly, helpful volunteers and staff.
+We have events all year round that entertain and encourage, with opportunities for everyone and friendly, helpful volunteers and staff.
 Our events support the local economy by encouraging tourism, bringing large numbers of people to the city of Lichfield, many of which are making their first visit to the city specifically to enjoy our events.

 Our amazing team

-Lichfield Arts has two paid members of staff and around 175 registered volunteers.
 Without the fantastic support of our diverse and enthusiastic volunteer team, Lichfield Arts would not be able to run the important community events that means so much to our visitors and supporters.

 Our paid staff support the trustees and volunteers while having specialist roles to perform within Lichfield Arts.